es-clip/es-clip.github.io/draft.md

 The Cubism art movement <dt-cite key="rewald2014heilbrunn"></dt-cite>, popularized by Pablo Picasso and other influential artists in the early 20th-century, abandoned the depiction of objects from tradition rules of perspective.
 Instead, objects are analyzed by the artist, broken up, and reassembled in an abstract form consisting of geometric representations.
 The use of simple geometry helped shaped the minimalist art <dt-cite key="tate_minimalism,rose1965abc"></dt-cite> and minimalist architecture movements, in which everything is stripped down to its essential quality to achieve simplicity <dt-cite key="bertoni2002minimalist"></dt-cite>.
 This minimalist approach is also evident later in Picasso's line drawings <dt-cite key="stein1984picasso,picasso_fearless"></dt-cite>.

-Minimalist art has also been explored in computer generated art.
-Schmidhuber <dt-cite key="schmidhuber1997low"></dt-cite> proposed an art form in the 1990s, called <em>low-complexity art</em>, that attempts to depict the <em>essence</em> of an object by making use of ideas from algorithmic complexity <dt-cite key="kolmogorov1965three"></dt-cite>.
+The idea of minimalist art has also been explored in computer generated art.
+Schmidhuber <dt-cite key="schmidhuber1997low"></dt-cite> proposed an art form in the 1990s, called <em>low-complexity art</em>, as the minimal art of computer age that attempts to depict the <em>essence</em> of an object by making use of ideas from algorithmic complexity <dt-cite key="kolmogorov1965three"></dt-cite>.
 Similarly, genetic algorithms are a popular method applied to approximate images using simple shapes.
-As one example, a basic genetic algorithm using evolution has been proposed <dt-cite key="johansson2008genetic,alteredqualia2008evolutiongenetic"></dt-cite> to represent a target image using semi-transparent, overlapping triangles (See "Basic" in <span style="color:#FF6C00;">Figure: Compare choices of evolution algorithm</span> for an example).
+As one example, a basic genetic algorithm using evolution has been proposed <dt-cite key="johansson2008genetic,alteredqualia2008evolutiongenetic"></dt-cite> to represent a target image using semi-transparent, overlapping triangles (See "Basic" in [Figure: Compare choices of evolution algorithm](#fig-es-ours-vs-basic) for an example).
 This approach has gained popularity over the years with the creative coding community, resulting in a number of sophisticated extensions <dt-cite key="fogleman2016,cason2016,shahrabi2020"></dt-cite>.

 <div style="text-align: center;">
+   <a name="fig-es-ours-mona-lisa"></a>
    <table style="width: 100%;" cellspacing="0" cellpadding="0">
       <tr>
          <td style="width: 50%;border: 1px solid transparent;">